merceaemil/MMM-Jarvis-Voice-Control/README.md

 ## Description

-Voice control module for MagicMirror using OpenJarvis.
+Voice control & AI module for MagicMirror using OpenJarvis.
+You can use it just like you do with Siri, Google, Alexa etc.

-!!
+It can understand all the words quite ok and is very customisable.
+OpenJarvis offers a nice place where you can download plugins to customise your setup even more.

 This module depends on OpenJarvis & Jarvis-MagicMirror Plugin.
 Before proceding to installing this module please install OpenJarvis and Jarvis-MagicMirror module.

 ## Install dependencies